InaPD/you-shall-not-pass/PLAN.md

    `not_links` allowlist instead.
 The benign corpus should have caught this and could not: no benign applicant writes .NET.
 One now does.

+## Findings from the pre-sweep review

+Found by reviewing the whole app before committing to the paid matrix, and fixed.

+1. **A truncated response was counted as a security outcome.** `stop_reason` was logged and never read, so a turn cut off at `max_tokens` produced no tool call and was indistinguishable from a model that declined: the attack row said the defences stopped it, the benign row said the pipeline refused an ordinary applicant.
+The loop now reports `truncated`, the phases stop on it, and the report excludes those runs from every rate the way it excludes crashes.
+This is the third instance of one pattern - an infrastructure failure wearing the costume of a measurement - after the two in Phase 4 and 5.
+2. **`max_tokens: 800` was what made it fire.** Adaptive thinking is on by default for the agent model and spends the same output budget, so a tool call could be cut off mid-emission.
+Raised to 4,000: the ceiling costs nothing, since billing is for tokens generated.
+3. **The `status_eq` oracle could not see a denied proposal.** It tested `status in str(args_redacted)`, but redaction replaces every string with its length, so the branch never matched.
+The case it silently missed is the one the oracle exists for: the model proposed `advance` at `ats_update` and a rule denied it. `trace.redact` now keeps closed-vocabulary arguments readable - a value is written out only when it is one of the values the tool spec allows, so an attacker-shaped `status` is still redacted - and the oracle reads the field structurally.
+4. **DOCX formatting was read one level deep.** Word resolves appearance through `w:basedOn`, so a style could set 2pt or white without the run carrying either property, and such a run was reported as ordinary 11pt black text: a hidden-text construction ING-001 and ING-002 could not see.
+Both now walk the style chain.
+An unresolvable theme colour still falls back to black, which is a recorded blind spot rather than a silent pass.

+Measured and deliberately not changed: per-call SQLite connections cost about **1 second** across the whole 1,380-run sweep, and the entire ingest path runs in **4ms per document**, so the micro-optimisations available there are not worth the churn.

+**The budget estimate was about four times too high.** Measured from the actual request payloads: 2,208 to 5,096 input tokens per run depending on config, not the 25k the Phase 4 gate assumed.
+The full matrix projects to roughly **$24**, or about $50 allowing for extra turns and thinking output.
+The reps-versus-cost trade at that gate was answering a question that does not really arise.

 ## Standing constraints

 Carried from spec §21, the ones easiest to violate by accident while implementing: